-The Palm Springs desert can be a hot place to be in the summer, so being able to take a 15-minute tram ride up over 6,000 feet is a welcome escape.
+The desert of Palm Springs can be a hot place to be in the summer, so being able to take a 15-minute tram ride up over 6,000 feet is a welcomed escape.
 The Palm Springs Ariel Tram, located 10 minutes outside of town, is just that.
 This engineering marvel has been here for over 50 years, ushering people up into the San Jacinto Wilderness, where the weather can easily be 25 degrees cooler.
 The tram also provides access to some great hiking trails, two restaurants, and multiple viewpoints.
 Here is all the information so you can check it out.

 - Cost: $25 a person, $36 for the dine and ride package after 4 PM (As of 2017)